doyougnu/tracerProj/README.md

 # tracerProj

 ## What
 This project's purpose is to implement the WHILE language, with the ability to trace evaluation, and perform program slicing on any program in the language.
 Any slice, on a well-formed program should return a well-formed program.
+Slicing is, and was a stretch goal from the original project which was just to implement the WHILE language and perform tracing.

 ## Where
 All code, besides Main.hs, is located in src/, Main.hs is located in app/